travis-ci/docs-travis-ci-com/user/travis-ci-for-private.md

 For a list of plans and prices for private repositories, look at [travis-ci.com/plans](https://travis-ci.com/plans).

-## How can I make a private repository public?
+## How can I make a private repository public on GitHub?

 If you have a private repository that you'd like to make public, follow the [instructions on GitHub](https://help.github.com/articles/making-a-private-repository-public/).